kg583/Kilogram/README.md

 ### Bug Fixes

+* Advancement "Feels Like Home" is now properly capitalized ([MC-237920](https://bugs.mojang.com/browse/MC-237920))
+* Advancement "Local Brewery" now requires that a potion be removed from a brewing stand ([MC-116875](https://bugs.mojang.com/browse/MC-116875))
 * `death.fell.accident.water` is now translated for all English languages ([MC-195467](https://bugs.mojang.com/browse/MC-195467))
 * Oxford commas are now used for US English language translations (Not a bug, but a matter of principle)
-* The advancement "Feels Like Home" is now properly capitalized ([MC-237920](https://bugs.mojang.com/browse/MC-237920))

 ### Advancements